fabien-marty/jinja-tree/README.md

 > If you want to get a better readability of `jinja-tree` output (colors...), you can also use `pip install rich` to install
 > this **optional** dependency.

-> [!NOTE]
-> A docker image is also available.
-You can use it to avoid any specific installation.
-> See at the end of the "Usage" section for more details.

 ## Usage

 ### Main CLI